Rose and Rosie: Radio and television

 Rosie worked for Sunshine Radio (FM) before pursuing YouTube full-time.

 In November 2014, the couple hosted the Holiday Window Unveiling in Macy's, Pittsburgh.
 They have since appeared on BBC Radio 1's series The Internet Takeover, including a Christmas special in 2016 with Ben Cook, Jim Chapman, and hosts Dan and Phil.
 They have also presented for MTV.

 In May 2016, Rose and Rosie featured in episode 2 of Russel Kane's Stupid Man, Smart Phone on BBC Three.
 The episode saw them try to survive in Arctic Norway and was filmed in November 2015.

 In June 2016, Dix and Spaughton were selected by Sony Pictures as two of 15 influencers in social media to promote Sony's then upcoming movies Inferno and Ghostbusters during a public relations blitz in Singapore.
 The pair participated in a scavenger hunt, and met Tom Hanks and Ron Howard as well as interviewed Melissa McCarthy and Paul Feig.
 Vlogs of their scavenger hunt and interviews were later posted on Rose Ellen Dix.

-The couple often express their admiration for former Fifth Harmony group-member Camila Cabello in their videos.
+The couple often expressed their admiration for former Fifth Harmony group-member Camila Cabello in their videos.
 In October 2017, they had the opportunity to interview Cabello at the BBC Radio 1's Teen Awards.